Avnerus/ma_thesis/thesis.md

 ---
 title: Soft Robotic Incarnation
-subtitle: Investigations into mediating intercorporeality
+subtitle: Interrogations of mediated intercorporeality
 author: Avner Peled.
 date: 08/2019
 abstract: This thesis is a post-phenomenological investigation into the use of soft robots as mediating bodies between humans that could unfetishise their imaginative figure of the stranger, in an event I call incarnation.
 Through my own encounters with Palestinians for the purpose of conflict resoluton and through readings of phenomenological and sociological studies, I determine the importance of the physical body, its fleshiness, nonlinearity and organic qualities for the construction of a meaningful and transformative dialog that can free us from stranger fetishism.
 Furthermore, I investigate the potential of nonhumanoid robotic avatars to liberate the interlocutors from prejudice and identity constraints.
 I propose the use of soft robots as a medium of re-embodidemnt that could factilitate massive scale physical incarnations, creating physical encounters between people who are unable to otherwise meet in person.
 As a proof-of-concet, a novel method for the production of soft robotic avatars is introduced, capable of bodily haptics, language translation and animalistic emotional expression, accompanied by a web based software platform for an easy development of applications.
 Using this method, _Hitodama_, a first prototype for a soft robotic avatar is produced.
 I perform an intial evaluation of the robot in an encounter between people of different cultures, using an example app in which they examine their bias and prejudice of one another.
 I analyze the results by conducting interviews with the participans, following the principles of interperative phenomenological analysis.
 Finally the broad potential of artistic craftsmanship to assist in political transformation is debated, reaching the conclusion that a scientific perspective could be applied not only to the creation of the piece, but also to the estimation of its societal effect.